Chart Color Schemes

 Yarram faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 12.8%, significantly lower than Victoria's average of 33.4%.
-Bachelor degrees are the most common at 8.5%, followed by graduate diplomas (2.4%) and postgraduate qualifications (1.9%).
-Vocational credentials are prevalent, with 38.8% of residents aged 15+ holding them, including advanced diplomas (9.3%) and certificates (29.5%).
-A total of 24.9% of the population is actively engaged in formal education, comprising 9.4% in primary, 8.3% in secondary, and 1.5% in tertiary education.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most prevalent at 8.5%, followed by graduate diplomas (2.4%) and postgraduate qualifications (1.9%).
+Trade and technical skills are prominent, with 38.8% of residents aged 15 and above holding vocational credentials - advanced diplomas (9.3%) and certificates (29.5%).

-A substantial 24.9% of the population actively pursues formal education.
+A significant 24.9% of the population is actively engaged in formal education.
 This includes 9.4% in primary education, 8.3% in secondary education, and 1.5% pursuing tertiary education.

 Frequently Asked Questions - Education